 - Get to know the Chinese culture on a more intimate level

 If you decide you want to stay in China, negotiate a bonus at the end of the year if you don’t want to fly home immediately.

-Conclusion: China on a Budget
+Final Thoughts | Travel China on a Budget

 So there you go!
 It’s just a start, but this should give you a good idea of how to save money while you’re planning your trip to China this year.

 Best of all, it’s not that hard to do here in China.
 The food is cheap, accommodation can be very cheap and there is plenty of low-cost transportation.

 Often, the most expensive parts of our trip are the entrance fees to the big tourist attractions!